 Since I came from a highly rational and academic background, the medical version held little of new interest to me.
 I had been immersed in medical pharmacology for years, so though the topic is fascinating, it felt too limited in its scope when wishing to explore the qualities of herbs.
 However, the approach to herbalism where the plant is truly honoured as a spiritual as well as a physical being increasingly fascinated me.

-Since finishing my training I have spent over ten years exploring the spiritual and shamanic aspects of healing, and now know without doubt that all illness has powerful emotional and spiritual elements that are of equal importance (or sometimes more so) than the physical manifestation of illness.
+Since my intial training I have spent over twenty years exploring the spiritual, somatic, relational, trauma-informated and process-orientated aspects of healing, and now know without doubt that all illness has powerful emotional and spiritual elements that are of equal importance (or sometimes more so) than the physical manifestation of illness.
 Over time, my healing work and my herbal practice have met, and I now have a robust way of working with herbs that has its foundations in the spiritual, not in the biomolecular.
 This is in no way to dismiss the biomolecular effects of herbs, but rather to seat them in a broader, spiritual context.